In this guide, we list the pros and cons of solar energy.

 - Solar panels can require scarce materials to make

-Solar is a pretty good option for individuals and households at the moment as long as it makes sense financially for them.
-But, with current solar technology, solar isn’t as suited to large scale power supply for cities as say coal, natural gas and nuclear.
+Solar is can be a good option for individuals and households at the moment as long as it makes sense financially for them.
+But, with current solar technology, solar isn’t as suited to large scale consistent power supply for cities as say fossil fuels or nuclear might be.
 Technological advances will hopefully change that in the future, as well as our ability to integrate solar power better into a city’s power supply.
 At the moment, solar is more of a supplementary power source for the cities that use it, and isn’t as much of a primary source.
-As long as costs are competitive, and technology keeps advancing to increase power density/power output per unit, solar probably has one of the best long term futures as a power supply a long with wind power.
+As long as costs are competitive, and technology keeps advancing to increase power density/power output per unit, solar probably has a good long term outlook (along with wind energy)

 *Note – the above pros and cons are broad generalisations.
 Obviously there are different variables to each specific energy project that impact the final pros and cons (like new technology that reduces emissions for coal power plants just as one of many examples).
 Each energy project and situation (in different countries and cities) should be analysed individually.
 Having said that, some broad principles and patterns about the pros and cons of different energy sources tend to stay consistent too.